FanAttic-dev/pv162-coin-detector/README.md

 | <img src="./Screenshots/Android/03.jpg" alt="Android_app" width="300" /> | <img src="./Screenshots/Grid01.png" alt="Dataset" width="650" /> |

-The project consists of three modules:
+## The project consists of three modules:

 ### 01 Extract Circles

-This is a python file which takes a class of original photos (`CLASS`) as input (`ORIGINAL_DIR_PATH`), extracts circles from these photos, and stores them into the appropriate class folder in `TRAIN_DIR_PATH`.
+This is a python script which takes a class of original photos (`CLASS`) as input (`ORIGINAL_DIR_PATH`), extracts circles from these photos, and stores them into the appropriate class folder in `TRAIN_DIR_PATH`.

 ### 02 CNN

-Here, you can find a jupyter notebook, which trains a simple CNN model and export it into a *model.tflite* file for further use.
+Here, you can find a Jupyter Notebook, which trains a simple CNN model using the prepared dataset and exports it into a *model.tflite* file for further use.

 **CNN Architecture:**